sakoh/rcf-building-materials/pages/about.md

 url: about
 ---

-We here at Rent A Tool provide the best
+Rent A Tool is a family owned business that provides you all of your construction needs.
+The tools we sell or lend out include bricks and motors, pipes, forklifts, lawnmowers.